40 Medium Dog Breeds to Fit Any Family

 Pembroke Welsh corgi

-Pembroke Welsh corgis are medium-sized dogs in a small dog’s body because of their short, stumpy legs.
+Pembroke Welsh corgis are a medium dog breed with a small dog’s body because of their short, stumpy legs.
 Fully grown, they typically weigh around 25 to 30 pounds, maybe less, depending on the size of their parents.
 “Although they are stout in size, their legs are quite muscular, and their agility is remarkable,” says veterinarian technician Sakura Davis.
 “They are known for their friendly, playful and sometimes a little stubborn personalities.”
-While they might be one of the cutest dog breeds, corgis often take their duties as watchdogs and herders seriously, and when they want to be heard, they have a big bark.

 Breed overview